ferdeen/sc-docs/docs/testing.rst

 The Basics
 ----------

 This section will again reference the `Visual Studio Template <https://www.visualstudio.com/downloads/>`_.
-If you're not using the template, the testing code can be found `here <https://www.visualstudio.com/downloads/>_`.
+If you're not using the template, the testing code can be found `here <https://www.visualstudio.com/downloads/>`_.

 The tests inside the template use the ``Microsoft.VisualStudio.TestTools.UnitTesting`` library, so may be familiar to C# developers.
+A brief introduction:
 - ``[TestClass]`` defines a class in which tests are defined.
 - ``[TestInitialize]`` is used to mark a method to be run before tests execute, most commonly to set up some testing context.
 - ``[TestMethod]`` marks the actual tests to be run.
 - The static class ``Assert`` provides access to a range of methods to validate the results of whatever execution you perform inside your tests.

 To run all of the tests together, in Visual Studio right click on ``[TestClass]`` and select `Run Tests`.
 To run tests individually, right click on the individual method and select `Run Tests`.
-Once clicked, the solution will take a couple of seconds to build and then the `Test Explorer` will open.
-You should see your tests listed in the `Test Explorer`, next to a green tick indicating they've passed.
+Once clicked, the solution will take a couple of seconds to build and then the Test Explorer will open.
+You should see your tests listed next to a green tick indicating they've passed.

-DEBUG.
+You can also debug contract execution in Visual Studio.
+If you set breakpoints in the Auction contract in methods being tested, and then right click and select `Debug Tests` on the test methods, you will reach your breakpoint and be able to inspect the current state of the contract and step through execution just like you were debugging any other C# application.

-Describe method of injecting smart contract state.
+The unit tests rely on the injection of mock contract state.

-Awesome, you're ready to put your contract on a live Stratis network!